Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - A basic redesign of the original cube that changes its pose, makes its belly fully secondary, gives it a closed mouth expression inspired by the Medium Demon's face, alongside other changes.

 cube 206:
-- By angelotoons05.
+- By AngelozDD.

 cube 207:
-- By angelotoons05.
+- By AngelozDD.

 cube 208:
 - By Drian114.